antoniignasi/MetabolicElastography/README.md

 Additional dependencies may be required for specific modelling steps, deep-learning experiments or notebook execution.

-A complete `requirements.txt` file should be added to document the final computational environment.
+A complete `requirements.txt` file may be added to document the final computational environment.

 ## How to use this repository